kuatsu/react-native-cloud-storage/docs/docs/installation/expo.md

 [Learn more about this option.](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_icloud-container-environment)

+While this library does not contain any native Android code, it's best practice to also use development clients on Android from this point forward if you're not already doing so anyways.

-Finally, rebuild your development client and proceed with [the Android configuration](./configure-android).
+Finally, rebuild your development client and proceed with [the Google Drive configuration](./configure-google-drive).